-WHAT WE AIM TO ACHIEVE (OUR PRIORITIES) SAFE AND C LEAN CITY PROSPEROUS CITY WHAT WE WILL DO TO ACHIEVE OUR PRIORITIES WORKING WITH OUR PARTNERS To maintain stv cleani To support the development of the local economy and bring in inward investment through economic development and regeneration activities AND RESIDENTS (KEY ACTIONS) To provide efficient and effective waste services and increase the amount of recycling To encourage visitors and tourists to Norwich through effective promotion of the city To work effectively with the police to reduce antisocial behaviour, crime and the fear of crime To support people on low incomes through advocacy and financial inclusion activities To protect residents and visitors by maintaining the standards of tood safety To reduce fuel poverty through affordable-warmth activities To maintain a safe highway network and reduce road casualities including advocating for the introduction of 20mph zones in residential areas.
-HOW WE MEASURE WHAT WE ARE % of streets found clean an inspection % of compliant tood safety inspections No. of new jobs created though council activity % of people saying that debt issues had become manageable following face to face advice ACHIEVING (KEY PERFORMANCE MEASURES) % of domestic waste sent for reuse, recycling or composting No. of killed and seriously injured road casualities Amount of funding secured by the council for regeneration activity Average processing time for housing and council tax benefits % of people satisfied with waste servic as No. of new homes built No. of private households where council activity helped to improve the energy efficiency of their homes % of people teeling sole No. of people accessing information through the TIC KEY SERVICES CONTRIBUTING Customer contact service Local neighbourhoods service Customer contact service Communications and culture service Citywide services Housing service Strategy and programme management City development services City development services Planning service
+WHAT WE AIM TO ACHIEVE (OUR PRIORITIES) SAFE AND C ELEAN CITY PROSPER ROUS CITY WHAT WE WILL DO TO ACHIEVE OUR PRIORITIES WORKING WITH OUR PARTNERS To maintain sh cleani To support the development of the local economy and bring in inward investment through economic development and regeneration activities AND RESIDENTS (KEY ACTIONS) To provide efficie waste services an amount of nd increase the through office and tourists to Norwich the promotion to city To work effe the police t antisocial beh and the fee to reduce aviour, crime To support people or advocacy and finan n low incomes through cial inclusion activities To protect residen maintaining the of tood ne standards To reduce fuel poverty through affordable-warmth activities To maintain a safe and reduce road or advocating for the 20mph zones in re asualties including e introduction of HOW WE MEASURE WHAT WE ARE % of streets found clean on inspection % of compliant tood safety inspections No. of new jobs created though council activity % of people saying that debt issues had become manageable tolowing tace to face advice ACHIEVING (KEY PERFORMANCE MEASURES) % of domestic waste sent for reuse, recycling or composting No. of killed and seriously injured road casualities Amount of funding secured by the council for regeneration activity Average processing time for housing and council tax benefits % of people satisfied with waste servic as No. of new homes built No. of private households where council activity helped to improve the energy efficiency at their homes % of people teeling sole No. of people accessing information through the TIC KEY SERVICES CONTRIBUTING Customer contact service Local neighbourhoods service Customer contact service Communications and culture service Citywide services Housing service Strategy and programme management City development services City development services Planning service